mitsuba-renderer/drjit/docs/struct.rst

 Custom data structures are also supported in the Python bindings, though the :c:macro:`ENOKI_STRUCT` specification takes on a different form here.
 In a class defined within Python, you will need to specify a top-level static attribute documenting the fields and their types.
+It is also important for that class to be constructible using the default constructor (e.g. no arguments).

 .. code-block:: python